varun-d/gsheets_genai_api/README.md

 `=GROQSIMPLE("This is system message", "This is your request to the model")`

 Modify the parameters in "API Config" sheet to change the model or other parameters

+# What's in the pipeline

+Google Sheets CRM to be augmented with custom functions, so I can write quite follow up emails to the contacts